HiPhish/info.vim/HACKING.rst

 found in the following files:

 `plugin/info.vim`
-   Commands and auto-commands are defined here, nothing else.

-`autoload/info.vim`
-   Most of the code that does the actual heavy lifting.

-`after/ftplugin/info/folding.vim`
-   Folding.
+   All of the important  code is in here.
+The file is *very*  large due to the fact that there is  no way in VimScript of  splitting it up without  leaking details into the public namespace.

 `ftplugin/info.vim`
    File-type settings for info files.
 These settings apply to  all info files, whether they are  opened manually or through  the info interface.
-Files opened through the  info  interface  have  additional  options which  as  set  upon opening.

 This file also contains  definitions for any commands  and mappings that are exclusive to info files.

 From now  on I  will be  making a  distinction between  info *files*  which are actual files  in the  file system,  and info  *documents*  which  is what  info displays.
 An info document can be an info file, but it can also be assembled on the fly from multiple files.
+Standalone info makes no distinction between these two.

 The info URI